Arachni/arachni/README.md

-Finally, it is versatile enough to cover a great deal of use cases, ranging from a simple command line scanner utility, to a global high performance grid of scanners, to a Ruby library allowing for scripted audits.
+Finally, it is versatile enough to cover a great deal of use cases, ranging from a simple command line scanner utility, to a global high performance grid of scanners, to a Ruby library allowing for scripted audits, to a multi-user multi-scan web collaboration platform.

 **Note**: Despite the fact that Arachni is mostly targeted towards web application security, it can easily be used for  general purpose scraping, data-mining, etc